Karnachandu15/Digital-Forensics---Lab-Experiments/Experiment-1.md

 # Experiment - 1
-# Create a forensic image of a storage device using FTK Imager or EnCase, and verify its integrity with hash values.
+# Create a forensic image of a storage device's using FTK Imager.
 ---

 ## Aim